Lost & Found: Ageless Wisdom for the Soul

 We can’t change what’s no longer active and movable.
 It’s set and written in stone.
 We don’t have to forget, though there are many moments I wouldn’t mind forgetting.
 But you must turn the key to life, and live.

 If you parked at the stop sign for a while, forgive yourself, put it in gear, and hit the gas.
-Rev the engine, it’s time to go.
+It’s time to go.

 Follow me on Facebook.
 I’m old, so that’s where I’m at.